Behavioral activation (BA) is a therapeutic intervention that is often used to treat depression.

 Some of the techniques used in behavioral activation include (Dimidjian et al., 2011; Lejuez et al., 2001a):

 - Self-monitoring of activities and mood

 - Hierarchy construction (ranking how easy certain activities are to accomplish)

 - Shaping (training healthy behaviors)

 - Behavior contract (signing a contract with friends and family so that they will only reinforce healthy behaviors)

-- Life area assessment (determining in which arenas of life one desires success)
+- Life area assessment (determining in which areas of life one desire success)